 child’s surgery for TAPVR:

-- Your child may be groggy and disoriented when he or she wakes up.
+Your child may be groggy and disoriented when they wake up.

 levels, will be carefully watched.

-- Your child will feel some soreness.
-But he or she shouldn’t feel severe pain.
-Pain
+Your child will feel some soreness.
+But they shouldn’t feel severe pain.
+Pain medicine

 After your child leaves the hospital:

-- Talk with your child’s healthcare provider about what sort of activity and diet will
+Talk with your child’s provider about what sort of activity and diet will be OK for

-- Call your child’s healthcare provider if your child has fever, increased draining
+Call your child’s provider if your child has fever, increased draining from the wound,

 Your child may need to take antibiotics before certain medical or dental procedures.